benoitc/gunicorn/docs/source/settings.rst

 This is known to induce vulnerabilities and is not compliant with the HTTP/1.1 standard.
 See https://portswigger.net/research/http-desync-attacks-request-smuggling-reborn.

 Use with care and only if necessary.
-May be removed in a future version.
+Deprecated; scheduled for removal in 25.0.0

 .. versionadded:: 20.0.1